0xPolygon/polygon-docs/docs/pos/how-to/smart-contracts/chainide.md

 <img src="https://d3gvnlbntpm4ho.cloudfront.net/ERC+721+Deployment+on++Mumbai/Polygon_PR_get_tokens.png" width="100%" height="100%" />

-## Write an ERC-721 Smart Contract
+## Write an ERC-721 smart contract

 You need to write down all the required functions that you want to implement in your ERC-721 smart contract.
 A general ERC-721 smart contract has the following functions: